luciaconde/Tastic/README.md

 * [scikit-learn](https://github.com/scikit-learn/scikit-learn) - Used for generating the random regression forest

 ## To-Do list
+* Display the percentage of likeness/dislikeness of the prediction (based on the individual predictions for the analyzed audio windows)
 * Implement simple desktop GUI
 * Implement online learning (for current machine learning model or another one potentially more suitable for it)
 * Implement additional machine/deep learning technique